EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Introduction

 In the specific context of rotational motion estimation, event cameras offer unique advantages through their high temporal resolution and freedom from motion blur, enabling potential accurate capture of rapid rotational movements that conventional cameras struggle to handle.
 Existing event-based approaches broadly fall into two categories.
 Event Generation Model (EGM) based methods \cite{smt, rtpt} explicitly model the event triggering process, requiring careful consideration of the contrast threshold and event generation mechanisms.
 In contrast, Contrast Maximization (CM) based approaches \cite{cm-w, cmax-slam, cm-gae} estimate angular velocity by optimizing the alignment of events over temporal windows.
 While both approaches have demonstrated promising performance in scenarios with moderate and short-term rotational motion, they face significant challenges in more complex scenarios: EGM methods struggle with the complexity of accurately modeling event generation, while CM techniques may lack robustness during highly dynamic rotations involving rapid direction changes.
 Moreover, both approaches operate on discretized representations with predefined resolutions, introducing inherent quantization errors.
-Beyond these algorithmic limitations, both approaches often incur substantial computational overhead, limiting their real-time applicability.
+Beyond these algorithmic limitations, both approaches often incur substantial computational overhead, limiting their real-time applicability. \begin{revisedtextblock}Additionally, these methods typically lack efficient mechanisms for incremental map updates during long-term operation, leading to increasing computational burden and memory consumption as the observed scene expands.\end{revisedtextblock}